sylv/micro/README.md

 # micro

-an invite-only file sharing service with support for ShareX.
+An invite-only file sharing service with support for ShareX. **At the moment, consider the current state of micro to be an alpha - there are no guarantees.**

 <table>
   <tr>